ldhandley/teach-me-website/README.md

   at: time
   in: racket/base`

 **Teacher**: I'd like to fix that before we go on.
-Can you `raco pkg update website` and see if you still get an error?
+Can you pull my recent changes to the `website` package, then run `raco setup website` and see if you still get an error?

-> **Student**: This is the error I get when I run that command in the website directory: `raco pkg update: cannot update linked packages;
- except with a replacement package source package name: website package source: /Users/lindseyhandley/Dev/website`